Naesmal/tpn-router/README.md

 - **Multi-hop Routing**: Create dynamic routing circuits with multiple hops to mask your origin
 - **Automatic Node Rotation**: Regularly rotate exit nodes to prevent tracking
 - **Geographic Control**: Specify preferred countries for each hop in your VPN connections
+- **Interactive Country Selection**: Choose countries for each hop with an interactive interface
 - **Intuitive CLI**: Clean and minimalist command-line interface for ease of use
 - **Automatic Management**: Smart connection management with automatic renewal before expiration
 - **Detailed Logging**: Comprehensive logging to track circuit status and connection details